A screenshot of how the theme looks like

 Development

 So whenever one of these files changes, you need to run the script css:build from the package.json file.
-To accomplish this, you need to have Node.js and all dependencies from package.json installed (with npm install).
+To achieve this, you need to have Node.js and all dependencies from package.json installed (with npm install).
 Then you can run the script with npm run css:watch.
 It monitors all files mentioned above and triggers the CSS generation whenever a relevant file changes.
-This ensures, that the file static/css/generated.css is always up-to-date.
+This ensures, that the file static/css/generated.css is always up to date.

-I recommend to have two terminals open.
-In one terminal, run zola serve to start the Zola server.
+I recommend having two terminals open.
+In one terminal, run npm run server - or just zola serve - to start the Zola server.
 In the other terminal, run npm run css:watch to start the CSS generation whenever a relevant file changes.

 That way, your local web browser will automatically reload the page with the updated CSS whenever you change a file.